Lift at low Reynolds number: Elastohydrodynamic lift in external flow

-From a geometrical view point, the decrease of the inclination angle (potentially until zero), leads the configuration towards a fore-aft symmetric state, hence the vanishing lift velocity.
-A similar decrease of inclination angle is observed for capsules by \textcite{nix14} upon an increase of capillary number; in that case though, they also elongate \cite{walter2000,lac04}, which is probably the reason why the lift velocity does not decrease.

-In their 2D simulations, \textcite{messlinger09} have considered the case of tumbling vesicles and shown a non-zero lift force on average, by contrast with the case of a purely rigid object.
+In their 2D simulations, \citet{messlinger09} have considered the case of tumbling vesicles and shown a non-zero lift force on average, by contrast with the case of a purely rigid object.
 The reason stems from the elongational component of the flow that makes the vesicle be more elongated when its long axis is along this component than when it is orthogonal to it.
-Over one rotation period the mean shape is therefore not fore-aft symmetric.
+Over one rotation period the mean shape is therefore not fore-aft symmetric (which, at least for vesicles, seems to lead to vanishing lift velocity).
 Still the mean lift velocity remains much smaller than in the tank-treading regime.
 A more formal discussion on this aspect can be found in \cite{olla00}.
-Similar results were found for capsules by \textcite{hariprasad14}, who maintained a 2D capsule that would tumble in an unbounded flow close to a wall by a gravity force of varying intensity.
+Similar results were found for capsules by \citet{hariprasad14}, who maintained a 2D capsule that would tumble in an unbounded flow close to a wall by a gravity force of varying intensity.
 The proximity with the wall induces a change in the dynamics that switches from tumbling to tank treading as the force is increased.
 As a result, the lift force increases, such that, in the rather narrow range of parameters explored by the authors, a quasi constant equilibrium height is observed while the force is multiplied by a factor 4.

 \paragraph{Red blood cells}

 While more complex than the above mentioned particles, red blood cells exhibit similar lift properties.

 In physiological conditions, red blood cells flow in vessels where the maximal shear rate ranges from 20 to 1500 s$^{-1}$.
 In these conditions, cells will essentially exhibit a tumbling-like motion that couples with strong deformations \cite{minetti19,mauer18}.